marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 In particular, the Option Delta is used to express the option number of a CoAP option within a CoAP message, as the difference between the Option Number of that option and the Option Number of the previous option in that message (or zero for the first option).
 Also, the Option Length specifies the length of the Option Value, in bytes.

+In a SCHC Rule, the Field Descriptors related to CoAP options MUST be specified after the Field Descriptors related to the CoAP header fields discussed in {{sec-coap-fields-compression}}.
+In particular, the Field Descriptors related to CoAP options MUST be listed in the same order according to which the related CoAP options are specified in the CoAP message (i.e., ordered by option number).
+If a SCHC Rule is intended to compress a CoAP message where a repeatable CoAP option is specified multiple times, then the SCHC Rule MUST include different Field Descriptors that separately correspond to the different instances of that CoAP option, and those Field Descriptors MUST be listed in the same order of the corresponding CoAP option instances in the CoAP message.

-In a SCHC Rule, the Field Descriptor related to a CoAP option is as follows:
+The Field Descriptor related to a CoAP option is as follows:

 * the FID is set to an unambiguous identifier of the CoAP option associated with the corresponding option number;